DevExpress/OBSOLETE_EF-Core-Security/README.md

 - [Tasks](http://efcoresecurityodataservicedemo.azurewebsites.net/Tasks)
 See [Demo ODataService](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService) to build it locally.

-See DevExtreme application at [EFCoreSecurityODataDevExtremeClient](link).
+See [DevExtreme](http://js.devexpress.com/) application at [DevExtremeClient](link).
 This application is based on the published OData service and allows to read and modify its data: Client-server application includes DevExtreme application on client side and OData service on the server side.
 See (link) to build it locally.

 TODO: See MVC application at [MVC demo to work with ODataService](link).